Today, the Ovation Spain DMC Team is sharing 3 essential Spanish recipes to cook at home. We hope this brings a taste of Spain to your kitchen!

 Pan con Tomate (Bread with Tomato)

 This is pretty easy!
 One of the many traditional foods of Catalan, Valencian, Aragonese, Balearic and Murcian cuisines in Spain.
-It is considered one of the typical examples that define the Mediterranean diet, extended like a traditional recipe throughout Catalonia.
+Additionally, It is considered one of the typical examples that define the Mediterranean diet, extended like a traditional recipe throughout Catalonia.
 It is popularly consumed on its own as a snack or a tapa with any meal, from breakfast to dinner.

 - 4 medium tomatoes